JamilJames910/Small_Calculator/README.md

-# CLI Calculator 🧮
+# Small Calculator 🧮
-A simple, user-friendly Python command-line calculator that supports addition, subtraction, multiplication, and division.
+A simple, user-friendly Python Small calculator that supports addition, subtraction, multiplication, and division.
 Designed to be intuitive and safe, it helps users perform quick calculations directly in the terminal.

 ---